Here at We ‘73 The American Unity Project, we refuse to sit still.

 We can sharply disagree on tax policy and still love our neighbors.

-We can disagree on the root cause of poverty but still work hard at a soup kitchen side by side.
+We can disagree on the root cause of poverty but still work together side by side in a soup kitchen.

-Unity isn’t just some political buzzword you throw around to mean you’ll get everybody to agree with you.
-It’s coming together despite our differences, working in the best interests of the people around us.
+American unity isn’t just some political buzzword you throw around to mean you’ll get everybody to agree with you.
+It really means coming together despite our differences, working in the best interests of the people around us with love as our motivation.

 Unity builds communities.